-Keeping the windows open is an obvious way to ease stuffiness, but some people worry about about privacy because their windows face other homes on the same street.
+Keeping the windows open is an obvious way to ease stuffiness, but some people worry about privacy because their windows face other homes on the same street.
 Curtains can feel heavy and dark and are difficult to clean.
-I personally love shutters for many reasons, including their modern, clean look and the way they can black out a room completely.
-In the summer heat, you can leave windows open all day but half close shutters so you get privacy and less glaring sun, but still enough light.
+I personally love shutters for many reasons, including their modern, clean look and the way they can blackout a room completely.
+In the summer heat, you can leave windows open all day but with half-close shutters so you get privacy and less glaring sun, but still enough light.
 As always you can search online to find the perfect fit for your home but I like the simple but quality white ones at https://www.shuttercraft.co.uk/discover-our-shutters/

 Improve the airflow

 There are lots of ways in which you can improve the airflow around your home.
 Fans can be great but in extreme heat, they can just end up blowing hot air around.
 So place them strategically pointing outside, slightly towards the windows – they will then push out the hot air.
 If you have a ceiling fan set them anti-clockwise to pull the hot air away.
 Also, in the morning, open all the doors as closed doors in summer can make rooms feel like ovens.

 Thick carpets retain heat and act as a form of insulation whereas Real wood and laminate flooring stay cool during the summer months and it’s easy to clean.
 If you’re concerned about feeling too cold during the winter months; lay some wood flooring, and then cover it up with some thick rugs by the start of November.